bookschool/org/div/notes/Physical Science/06 Acids, Bases, and Solutions/06 Acids, Bases, and Solutions.md

 Why does vinegar taste so sour?
 For a long time, scientists weren't sure.
-Then a team led by scientists at Duke University Medical Center identified two proteins on the surface of our tonguesPKD1L3 and PKD2L1.
+Then a team led by scientists at Duke University Medical Center identified two proteins on the surface of our tongues PKD1L3 and PKD2L1.
 They also tracked the process that sends an electrical signal to your brain to pucker up.
 Another study showed that your genes may play a role in how sour something tastes to you.